 but for no longer, and so some primitive functions can be optimized to avoid a copy in this case.
-[This mechanism is scheduled to be replaced in R 4.0.0.]

 The gp bits are by definition 'general purpose'.
 We label these from 0 to 15.
 Bits 0-5 and bits 14-15 have been used as described below (mainly from detective work on the sources).